-Nearly 40 percent of seniors have at least one disability, and most of that number have mobility challenges.
-Yet limited mobility doesn’t mean exercise is off limits.
+Nearly 40 percent of seniors have at least one disability, and the majority of that number have mobility challenges too.
+However, senior exercise shouldn’t be impacted by limited mobility.
 Many creative approaches are in motion to help mobility-challenged seniors stay fit.

 Adapting to the Changes